-On August 10, 2012 and February 13, 2014, the Board of Directors authorized the repurchase of up to \$5.0 million and \$15.0 million, respectively, of CRA's common stock.
-During the third quarter and fiscal year-to-date period ended September 28, 2013, CRA repurchased and retired 33,775 shares under these share repurchase programs at an average price per share of \$18.70.
-During the third quarter of fiscal 2014, CRA repurchased and retired 279,094 shares under these share repurchase programs at an average price per share of \$25.73.
-During the fiscal year-to-date period ended September 27, 2014, CRA repurchased and retired 531,694 shares under these share repurchase programs at an average price per share of \$23.91.
-There was approximately \$3.7 million available for future repurchases under these programs as of September 27, 2014.
+On August 10, 2012, February 13, 2014, and October 23, 2014, CRA's Board of Directors authorized the repurchase of up to \$5.0 million, \$15.0 million, and \$30.0 million, respectively, of CRA's common stock.
+CRA may repurchase shares under any of these programs in open market purchases (including through any Rule 10b5-1 plan adopted by CRA) or in privately negotiated transactions in accordance with applicable insider trading and other securities laws and regulations.
+CRA records the retirement of its repurchased shares as a reduction to common stock.
+During the first quarter of fiscal 2015, CRA repurchased and retired 144,900 shares under these share repurchase programs at an average price per share of \$31.33.
+During the first quarter of fiscal 2014, CRA repurchased and retired 95,600 shares under these share repurchase programs at an average price per share of \$22.25.
+There was approximately \$16.4 million available for future repurchases under these programs as of April 4, 2015.